sdassow/pwsafeman/README.md

 This project instead tries to be very lighweight using golang as language and fyne.io for the user interface.

+Another aspect noticed was the lack of a pwsafe library, and it seems a good idea to fork existing code into a library for better sharing.

 ...

 ## License